RasaHQ/rasa/docs/nlu/components.rst

     It embeds user inputs and response labels into the same space and follows the exact same neural network architecture and optimization as the ``DIETClassifier``.

-    The response selector needs to be preceded by a featurizer in the pipeline.
-    This featurizer creates the features used for the embeddings.
-    It is recommended to use ``CountVectorsFeaturizer`` that can be optionally preceded by ``SpacyNLP``.

     .. note:: If during prediction time a message contains **only** words unseen during training, and no Out-Of-Vacabulary preprocessor was used,
               empty response ``None`` is predicted with confidence ``0.0``.